jsh58/Genrich/README.md

 * Each of the `N` alignments for a read/fragment is counted as `1/N` for the pileup.
 * As described [above](#multimap), a maximum of 10 alignments per read is analyzed.
 Reads with more than 10 alignments within the `-s` threshold are subsampled based on the best alignment scores; in the case of ties, alignments appearing first in the SAM/BAM are favored.
 * The alignment score for a fragment (pair of reads) is equal to the sum of the reads' individual scores.
-* Properly paired alignments take precedence over singleton alignments, regardless of the alignment scores.
+* Properly paired alignments take precedence over unpaired alignments, regardless of the alignment scores.
 <br><br>

 ### Unpaired alignments<a name="unpaired"></a>

 By default, Genrich analyzes only properly paired alignments and infers the full fragments as spanning between the 5' ends of the two alignments (Fig. 2).
-It does not analyze unpaired ("singleton") alignments unless one of three options is selected:
+It does not analyze unpaired alignments unless one of three options is selected:
 ```
   -y               Keep unpaired alignments (def. false)
   -w  <int>        Keep unpaired alns, lengths changed to <int>